 WHAT IF MY CLAIM IS SUCCESSFUL?

-If a discrimination case is successful the most common reward is in the form of compensation.
+If a workplace discrimination claim case is successful the most common reward is in the form of compensation.
 There is no cap upon the compensation that can be ordered by an Employment Tribunal and it can include an element to cover injury to feelings and, occasionally, if the employee suffered psychological injury, damages for Personal Injury.

 The damages can also be increased if the employer’s behaviour was insulting or malicious (“aggravated damages”).
 Tribunals can also make recommendations for improvements in the employer’s policies and systems, although these are unusual.

-DO YOU NEED ADDITIONAL SUPPORT OR GUIDANCE?
+DO YOU NEED ADDITIONAL SUPPORT FOR YOUR WORKPLACE DISCRIMINATION CLAIM?

 Then speak to us today to find out how we can help you in your situation